okeefm/s3g/doc/gcode_protocol.markdown

 Parameters

-    Point: If the extruder is configured as off, then the point will be the position currently
+    Point = If the extruder is configured as off, then the point will be the position currently rate = 500

 ## G1 - Linear interpolation
 Move to the specified position at the current or specified feedrate.